cbecraft1184/teams-meeting-minutes-prod/DOCUMENTATION_CONSISTENCY_AUDIT.md

   Q4 2025: Enterprise features
 ```

+**USAGE RULE:** Always specify which timeline scenario when mentioning "16 weeks" or "16 months"

 **INCONSISTENCIES TO VERIFY:** (To be verified by Architect 3)
 - Ensure "60 days" and "2 months" are used interchangeably with context
 - Verify timeline math: Do all totals add up correctly?
 - Check phase-by-phase timelines sum to documented totals
+- [ ] Check timeline math: Do totals equal sum of phases?

 **CORRECTION REQUIRED:**
 - Standardize timeline notation